SoxFace/various-fizz-buzz/LEARNING.md

 - write tests for the ui and use field validation instead of alerts
 - confirm if you would prefer the app to be dynamic by using local storage instead

+### Getting gitted

+I forked and forgot to create a branch for this submission.
+Once I realised I have submitted everything to main 🤦‍♀️!
+I hitup my favorite git [resource](https://ohshitgit.com/) and resolved the issue.
+Commands to stash and pop my commits onto the branch:

+- git reflog
+- git reset --soft acf48a7
+- git stash
+- git checkout submission/sonya
+- git stash pop

+As the commits were still on main, I then:

+- git reset --hard acf48a7
+- git push origin main --force

+#### Reflection

+Nothing like a self imposed git mess to get your heartrate up.